noir-lang/noir/docs/docs/noir/standard_library/meta/function_def.md

 on functions in the current crate which have not yet been resolved.
 This means any functions called at compile-time are invalid targets for this method.

-Requires the new body to be a valid expression.

 ### set_parameters

 #include_code set_parameters noir_stdlib/src/meta/function_def.nr rust